 Too many patients are re-hospitalized

-Partnering with other organizations in a statewide effort, TMF Health Quality Institute is aiming to accomplish the Partnership for Patients goal of reducing readmissions following hospitalization by 20 percent by 2019.
-By facilitating the Readmissions Learning and Action Network, TMF is leading the effort to meet this ambitious goal.
+Partnering with other organizations in a regional effort, TMF Health Quality Institute is working with health care providers from across the continuum to reduce readmissions following hospitalization.
+By facilitating community coalitions in Arkansas, Mississippi, Nebraska, Puerto Rico, Texas and the U.S. Virgin Islands, TMF is leading the effort to meet this ambitious goal.

 A big problem with a community solution

 We know simply raising broad awareness of better practice will not achieve sustainable results, nor will it change behaviors on a large scale.
-However, a Learning and Action Network of peers and communities willing to share, interact, ask, integrate and implement creates a forceful momentum for change.
+However, a community coalition of peers and communities willing to share, interact, ask, integrate and implement creates a forceful momentum for change.